commeta/consciousness/recurrent-universe/The-Recurrent-Universe.md

 Loop Quantum Gravity (LQG) is an alternative approach to quantum gravity, which considers spacetime not as a smooth continuum, but as a discrete, "quantized" structure.
 The key ideas of LQG are:

-1. <b>Discreteness of Spacetime</b>: According to LQG, spacetime has a discrete, "granular" structure at the Planck scale, rather than being continuous.
+1. **Discreteness of Spacetime**: According to LQG, spacetime has a discrete, "granular" structure at the Planck scale, rather than being continuous.

-2. <b>Loop Entanglements</b>: The fundamental objects in LQG are loop entanglements, which can be viewed as "knots" in the "fabric" of spacetime.
+2. **Loop Entanglements**: The fundamental objects in LQG are loop entanglements, which can be viewed as "knots" in the "fabric" of spacetime.

-3. <b>Quantization of Geometry</b>: Geometric quantities, such as volume and area, in LQG are quantized and take on discrete values.
+3. **Quantization of Geometry**: Geometric quantities, such as volume and area, in LQG are quantized and take on discrete values.

-4. <b>Absence of Singularities</b>: The discrete structure of spacetime in LQG allows for the avoidance of singularities, such as the Big Bang, within the theory.
+4. **Absence of Singularities**: The discrete structure of spacetime in LQG allows for the avoidance of singularities, such as the Big Bang, within the theory.

-5. <b>Connection to General Relativity</b>: Despite its discrete nature, LQG must reproduce Einstein's general theory of relativity in the macroscopic limit.
+5. **Connection to General Relativity**: Despite its discrete nature, LQG must reproduce Einstein's general theory of relativity in the macroscopic limit.

 The main advantages of LQG are the ability to describe the quantum nature of gravity without the need for additional dimensions, as well as the potential to resolve the problem of singularities in general relativity.
 However, LQG also faces a number of challenges, such as the choice of the correct version of the theory and the establishment of a connection with observable phenomena.